Rolla, Missouri

-Rolla (/ˈrɒlə/) is a city in, and the county seat of, Phelps County, Missouri, United States.
-The population in the 2020 United States Census was 19,943.
-Rolla is located approximately midway between St. Louis and Springfield along I-44.
-The Rolla, Mo Micropolitan Statistical area consists of Phelps County, Missouri.
+Rolla (/ˈrɒlə/) is a city in and the county seat of Phelps County, Missouri, United States.
+Its population in the 2020 United States Census was 19,943.
+It is approximately midway between St. Louis and Springfield along I-44.
+Its micropolitan statistical area consists of Phelps County, Missouri.
+Nearby is an inactive township (Rolla Township).

-It is the home of the Missouri University of Science and Technology, well known, both nationally and internationally, for its many engineering departments and computer science department.
+It is the home of the Missouri University of Science and Technology, well known for its many engineering departments and computer science department.

-The headquarters of the Mark Twain National Forest is located in Rolla.
-The city is also within the Ozark Highlands American Viticultural Area, with vineyards established first by Italian immigrants to the area.
+The headquarters of the Mark Twain National Forest is in Rolla.
+The city is also within the Ozark Highlands American Viticultural Area, with vineyards first established by Italian immigrants to the area.